 - If your residence hall room Ethernet port is physically broken, call the Technology Center at 480-965-8565 so we can set up an appointment to come onsite to begin the repair process.

 Are you looking to connect a gaming console, such as an XBOX, PlayStation or Wii, to the campus network?
-Most popular consoles are support on the campus wired network.
-The wired network will offer the best performance.
-If your console does not connect to the wired network, you can put in a ticket to have a help desk technician register it at: UH Technology Center.
+Most popular consoles are supported on the campus wired network.
+The wired network will offer the best performance and should be used for online multiplayer gaming.
+If your console does not connect to the wired network, follow the instructions here to register your console for use on the wireless network.

 Residential Computing Policies